Moro Mou

 The main reason to book is the category: Greek-Japanese omakase.
 That matters because it sets expectations correctly.
 This is not best framed as a conventional Greek restaurant or a sushi-only meal; it is better understood as a fusion omakase in Boston.

 Moro Mou is also associated with Star Wine List recognition in 2026.
-That is a verified signal to note, but diners should still check current details directly with the venue before making plans around any specific beverage offering.
+That is a signal to note, but diners should still check current details directly with the venue before making plans around any specific beverage offering.

 For broader planning in the city, use Our full Boston restaurants guide, Our full Boston hotels guide, Our full Boston bars guide, Our full Boston wineries guide, Our full Boston experiences guide.
 If the group wants a more familiar meal, compare the decision with other Boston dining rooms generally rather than assuming Moro Mou will follow a standard single-cuisine template.